aanatoly/projects.nvim/README.md

 **Features:**

-- Finds all project in defined workspaces
-- Shows opened project first with tab number
+- Discover projects from predefined workspaces automatically.
+- Prioritize open projects and display associated tab numbers.
-- Show recent projects next, up to (recent_max - opened) entries
+- Prioritize recent projects and display up to `recent_max - opened` entries.
+- Maintain a list of recent projects, up to `recent_max` entries.
-- Default action (`<CR>`) is to create dedicated tab if needed and jump to it
+- Default action (`<CR>`) opens a project in a dedicated tab and switches to it.

 ## Installation